sistla-gautam/second-brain/1Projects/appsmith/API calls to get the token.md

 - the `/login` page does multiple API calls
 ##### Work flow
+- SAPCDD token from YTI
+- Jwt from a gigya url
+- user info based on the JWT
+- platform token from this user info

+#### SAPCDC token
+url: `config.authorizeUri`
-- redirect to the SAPCDC login page
+- this is done once the user clicks on the login button
-- asks the user to login
+- will lead to YTI login page to get the user credentials
-- once logged in, the sapcdc token is returned back
+- will return the required SAPCDC token

+#### JWT token
+url: `config.tokenUri`
-- this is in the URL as `code=...`
+- pass the SAPCDC token as a param
-- this `code` is then passed another API to get the correct login token